 https://app.example.com/auth and whenever the web browser attempts to redirect to that URL, the operating system launches the native app instead.

 If the operating system does support claiming URLs, this method should be used.
-This allows the identity of the native application to be guaranteed by the operating system.
+If the operating system does some level of validation that the developer had control over this web URL, then this allows the identity of the native application to be guaranteed by the operating system.
 If the operating system does not support this, then the app will have to use a custom URL scheme instead.

 Custom URL Scheme